Wesely/tomato-sandwich/README.md

 1. Match the Java version in AndroidStudio.
 Go to Settings and search for `Gradle`.
 2. Under `Gradle`, set the `Gradle JDK` to Java 17 (example: `jbr-17`).
+3. Currently can build with Android Studio > Build > Build APK

 ## Basic Architecture